Valutis

 Life Connection: You don’t accept the standards or expectations of others.
 You do what feels good and you enjoy it.
 You may not be as talented as some, but your passion and effort carry the day.
 You get talked about, but you don’t care.
 You let your heart trump your mind and thus don’t get caught up in self-critique or censoring.
 Good for you!

-4. The “White Man Shuffle”: This guy is on the floor, but he isn’t letting loose.
-You can tell he has some rhythm, but he doesn’t let go.
-He is too nervous about what others might think or say if he really let loose.
-He doesn’t want others talking about his weaknesses or shortcomings.
-He plays it safe, stays safe in his comfort zone and just rocks back and forth to the music.
-I bet he has more talent than he shows – he plays it too safe to know for sure.
+This person is on the floor, but they aren’t letting loose.
+You can tell they have some rhythm, but they don’t let go.
+They are too nervous about what others might think or say if they really let loose.
+They don’t want others talking about their weaknesses or shortcomings.
+They play it safe, stay safe in their comfort zone and just rocks back and forth to the music.
+I bet they have more talent than they show – they play it too safe to know for sure.

 Life Connection: Fear and insecurity drive your decisions.
 You know you have some God-given talent, but you are afraid to let loose and see what you can do.
 You have all the excuses in the world, but you never really try your best.
 You stay safe and utilize 50% of your capabilities.
 You play not to lose instead of playing to win!

-5. The “Watcher”: This guy is often near the dance floor, but never on it.
-He nods to the beat, often smiling, but doesn’t engage.
-You can tell he has some rhythm and it looks like he would enjoy dancing, but he doesn’t try.
-When someone tries to lure him on – he smiles, but moves farther away.
-We have no idea what his true ability is because he won’t let himself dance.
+This person is often near the dance floor, but never on it.
+They nod to the beat, often smiling, but don’t engage.
+You can tell they have some rhythm and it looks like they would enjoy dancing, but they don’t try.
+When someone tries to lure them on – they smile, but move farther away.
+We have no idea what their true ability is because they won’t let themself dance.

 Life Connection: This is the life of lost potential.
 While the desire and spark are still present – the courage is gone.
 You have stopped engaging or trying.
 True, your avoidance ensures you won’t fail, unfortunately you won’t find success either.
 You’ve taken yourself out of the game too early.

-6. The “Ignorer”: This guy acts like he doesn’t even know there is a dance floor or music!
-He is far removed and busy talking to other Ignorers or Watchers.
-His back is turned; he doesn’t notice.
-He has given up on dance (if he ever tried).
-He doesn’t want anything to do with it and is glad when it’s finally time to go home.
-He may go so far as to laugh or pick on those who try.
+This person acts like they don’t even know there is a dance floor or music!
+They are far removed and busy talking to other Ignorers or Watchers.
+Their back is turned; they don’t notice.
+They have given up on dance (if they ever tried).
+They don’t want anything to do with it and are glad when it’s finally time to go home.
+They may go so far as to laugh or pick on those who try.

-Life Connection: When you stop trying you are in a decline.
+Life Connection: When you stop trying you are in decline.
 That’s when your purpose, passion and potential start to slip away.
-Left un-confronted, eventually you stop to care all together.
+Left un-confronted, eventually you stop caring all together.
 From a Deliberate Journey perspective – you hit the bottom.
 Not only are you out of the game, but you left the stadium.
 You ignore what happens around you by distracting yourself with anything (or anybody) you can.
 Very sad.

 So have you been to a wedding recently?
 Can you identify yourself?